david415/ansible-tor/README.md

       }
 ```

-Note that the `ansible-openssh-hardened` and `ansible-tlsdate` roles
+Note that the `ansible-tlsdate` role is also not strictly necessary...
-are not strictly necessary... however Tor does need accurate time
+however Tor does need accurate time and I think it is *much* better
-and I think it is *much* better to use tldated instead of ntpd.
+to use tldated instead of ntpd.
 See here:
 https://github.com/david415/ansible-tlsdate